kyonfrz/projects.github.io/README.md

 Caesar cipher
 A cesar encryption was performed for message encryption.
 Technologies Used: HTML, CSS, JavaScript.
-Link: [Link to repository or live demo].
+Link: [Link to repository]

-Project 2: [Project Name]
+Long time not to see you
-Description: Brief description of the project.
+A mini-game of guessing a number from 1 to 300 was held.
 Technologies Used: HTML, CSS.
-Link: [Link to repository or live demo].
+Link: [Link to repository]

 Installation
 To clone and run this portfolio on your local machine, follow these steps: